mate-academy/jv-program-common-mistakes/java-JDBC/jdbc-intro/JDBC-intro_checklist.md

 * Use `if` or `while` with `resultSet.next()`.
 Don't do it without checking, because the result can be `null` and you will get a NPE after trying to get a value from `resultSet`.

+* Use `PreparedStatement` over `Statement`, even for a static query with no parameters in `getAll()` method.
+It's the best practice, and it's slightly faster.

 * Column naming:
     ```